 After the 2013-14 season, she began training specifically for bobsleigh, having impressed recruiters with her dryland testing at a talent identification camp the year prior.
 She moved to Calgary and within a few months earned a spot as the brakeman for two-time Olympic champion Kaillie Humphries.
 She made her international debut in a North American Cup race in November 2014 before making her World Cup debut in Lake Placid just a month later.
 As a rookie, Lotholz stood on three World Cup podiums.

 In 2015-16 she and Humphries reached the podium in all eight World Cup races, winning gold at four of them to claim the overall World Cup title.
 They also captured silver together at the world championships in Igls, Austria.
 Lotholz began the 2016-17 season pushing for Alysia Rissling but returned to Humphries’ sled in January and won three more World Cup medals before claiming a second straight world championship silver.
 Lotholz stood on the podium with Humphries at the first three World Cups of 2017-18, winning two of them.
+She finished seventh in her Olympic debut at PyeongChang 2018 with pilot Christine de Bruin.

 A little more about Melissa